 Every story needs an inspiring setting.
-For one novel currently being penned at the University, that backdrop is the University’s historic John Rylands Library.
+For one novel currently being penned at the University, that backdrop is the University’s historic John Rylands Research Institute and Library.

-When I first moved to Manchester I was stunned to discover this incredible library with such a surprising history,” remembers Rosie Garland, singer with Leeds post-punk band The March Violets and writer-in-residence at The John Rylands Library.
+When I first moved to Manchester I was stunned to discover this incredible library with such a surprising history,” remembers Rosie Garland, singer with Leeds post-punk band The March Violets and writer-in-residence at the John Rylands Research Institute and Library.

 “It’s always been one of my favourite places in Manchester and the idea that I’m now working in it and writing about it as the Library’s first writer-in- residence is a dream come true.”

 Growing up in the south, Rosie’s passion for language was nurtured by happy weekends spent in public libraries.
 She now considers herself an honorary Mancunian, with a passion for opening up the city and its facilities to everyone.
-This certainly fits the ethos of The John Rylands Library – a gift from Enriqueta Rylands to the people of Manchester as ‘a library for all’.
+This certainly fits the ethos of the Rylands – a gift from Enriqueta Rylands to the people of Manchester as ‘a library for all’.

 “I’m a performance poet as well as a writer and I come from the DIY ethic of punk.
 When I moved to Manchester in the 1980s, its industrious, ‘can-do, will-do, stuff-you-if-you-say-I-can’t-do’ attitude was a good fit, right from the start,” remembers Rosie.